mgr-cse/nvidia-switch/README.md

-Utilitues for Debian linux on laptop.
+Utilities for Debian linux on laptop.